 The Middle School has multiple sets of laptops for use in classes and a fully equipped computer lab.
 In addition, the library houses a full set of PCs and makes some laptops available for use in the library.
 The faculty strongly encourages the use of school laptops, except for those students for whom the use of a personal computer is noted in a learning plan.
 The use of either school or individually owned computers is limited to academic purposes only.
 Playing games, sending messages, or “surfing” between the hours of 8:30 a.m. and 3:15 p.m. is contrary to the purposes of the school.
 Misuse of individual laptops will result in revocation of the privilege.

 Similarly, iPods, cell phones, tablets, or other electronic entertainment devices are not allowed at any time during the school day and should be stored in the student’s locker.
-If a teacher sees any of these devices during the day, they will be confiscated and given to the principal.
+If a teacher sees any of these devices during the day, they will be confiscated and given to the principal or dean.

 Cell phones are not permitted in classes during the day.
 If students need to call home because of a school-initiated change, or for personal reasons, they may use the phone in the Middle School office.
 If parents need to leave non-urgent messages for students, they may call the Middle School office at 410-339-4185 and ask the assistant to pass the message along.
 The Middle School office staff will always make every effort to deliver that information to the students.